7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](HackTheBox/Retired-Machines/PhotoBomb/Screenshots/ping.png)

-SSH x Ubunutu versioning: [Ubuntu Bionic](https://launchpad.net/ubuntu/+source/openssh/1:7.6p1-4ubuntu0.5)
+- SSH x Ubunutu versioning: [Ubuntu Bionic](https://launchpad.net/ubuntu/+source/openssh/1:7.6p1-4ubuntu0.5)

-nmap report the redirect to photobomb.htb
+- nmap reported the redirect to photobomb.htb

-We need credentialsThis lead to the Download testing:
+We need credentials...
 ![](kevin-charit-XZoaTJTnB9U-unsplash_3000x2000.png)
 Contrasting white and water and the states of water make this photo make you feel cold and breath-taken-and-replaced-with-icy-Oxygen.

+This lead to the Download testing:
 ![1080](welcomepacktofind.png)

-Sinartra is a ruby framework I later dorked...
+Sinatra is a ruby framework I later dorked...
 ![1080](niktofindweirdness.png)

 On using hostname with nikto got some weird negatives hitting on the same Sinatra backend